Hinesville Underage DUI Lawyer

 Call Us Today

-Understanding DUI Charges
+Understanding DUI Charges and Georgia’s Zero Tolerance Law

-Just like every other state, Georgia uses a blood-alcohol concentration (BAC) measurement to determine whether a driver is intoxicated by alcohol.
+Just like every other state, Georgia uses a blood alcohol concentration (BAC) measurement to determine whether a driver is intoxicated by alcohol.
 The legal BAC limit for most adults is .08%, and any amount over this qualifies as DUI.
 For commercial vehicle drivers, the BAC limit is .04%, and the Zero Tolerance policy applies to all drivers under 21.
 This means any detectable BAC over .02% results in a DUI for a driver under 21.

 The logic behind the Zero Tolerance policy is the simple fact that it is illegal for anyone under the age of 21 to purchase or consume alcohol.
 DUI is extremely dangerous for any driver, especially for young drivers, so the Zero Tolerance policy aims to curb rates of injuries and deaths from impaired driving among the youngest demographic of drivers.